 Still, shopping to pick up a few extra rewards points isn’t worth the cost if you otherwise wouldn’t have made the purchase.
 If you can seek out some rewards for shopping through a portal, Clancy advises travel hackers use the proper links and promotional codes to make sure they are getting all the bonus miles and other discounts they’re entitled to.
 Similarly, you should also be aware that specific stores have stipulations on what types of purchases pile up miles.

 Similarly, some credit cards offer rewards at partner resorts, hotels and other travel service providers.
 By booking through partner sites or businesses, you can cash in on exclusive perks, like free upgrades and lower rates.

 Such programs might offer few options when you’re booking a hotel or car rental service, making it hard to price compare.
 So, although you might be drawn in by free perks, being limited by location or being wedged within a certain price range can cost you more.
 Instead, keep your options open.

 Different rewards cards offer different perks.
 One card might offer you bonus points for spending on gas, while another could give you triple points on dining.
 Many travel hackers juggle multiple cards so they can seek out extra points on every purchase.

 But would-be travel hackers should read the fine print.
-Rewards cards sometimes come with hefty annual fees.
-Both the Chase Sapphire Preferred and Amex EveryDay card charge an annual fee of $95, which could heavily outweigh the value of the extra points you pick up.
+Rewards cards sometimes come with hefty annual fees which could heavily outweigh the value of the extra points you pick up.